ADACCC Air Defense Artillery Captains Career Course

 Doctrine.

-All ADA CCC instruction and content is based around doctrinal foundations.
+All ADCCC instruction and content is based around doctrinal foundations.
 Individual experiences are invaluable and a key element of the classroom environment.
 However, all MDMP and tactical training will be grounded in doctrine.

 Professionalism.

-Lastly, ADA CCC Students are the custodians of the Profession of Arms; they are the future Leader of the US Army and are expected to conduct themselves accordingly.
-Like all training, cadre aim to prepare students to become agile and adaptive Leaders, capable of operating in a complex environments as part of the staff or command team.
+Lastly, ADCCC Students are the custodians of the Profession of Arms; they are the future Leader of the US Army and are expected to conduct themselves accordingly.
+Like all training, cadre aim to prepare students to become agile and adaptive Leaders, capable of operating in complex environments as part of the staff or command team.

 FIRST TO FIRE!